Detection Settings

 |

-Block extensions with suspicious verdicts [This option appears only if the Block extension detection mode is selected above] |
+Block extensions with suspicious verdicts [This option appears only if the Block extension detection mode is selected above] This feature is not yet available. |

 When enabled, FortiMail Browser Security will disable all extensions that are assigned the Suspicious verdict - and prevent these extensions from being enabled.
-When this setting is not enabled, extensions that are assigned the Suspicious verdict are not disabled. |
+When this setting is not enabled, extensions that are assigned the Suspicious verdict are not disabled and may be installed. |

 File uploads